thebalaa/project-root/README.md

 Application Specific Integrated Systems are software solutions designed to optimize and learn information for a specific use case.
 This is analogous to the hardware solution for Application Specific Integrated Circuits which use specialized hardware to optimize certain computational procedures.
 The modular architecture of this system allows for components to easily be modified or swapped out to target a specific use case for the system.
 Additionally cryptographic procedures and decentralized storage of information ensure that user data can remain private while still contributing to the ecosystem in a meaningful way.

 - Objective: This architecture solves the problem of aggregating and analyzing data in a meaningful way while still upholding user privacy.
 - Key Features:
-        - A front end data collection layer can be modified to target data for any system the user desires.
+    - A front end data collection layer with client side encryption can be modified to target data for any system the user desires.
     - Local backend to handle several data related tasks
     - Connecting to the front end securely stores and privatizes the data sufficiently before publishing to a Decentralized Knowledge Graph (DKG) network.
     - Utilizing federated learning framework to train on their local data set, using the DKG as a distributed aggregator for model changes.
     - AI/ML framework to analyze and identify patterns in the data on the network and provide specific user insights without the user having to share raw data.
     - Web portal where authenticated users can view insights on their data, the network data, as well as interact with AI agents trained for specific purposes.
     - Blockchain based Decentralized Knowledge Graph to handle data storage, governance and incentives for the community.
+    - Hybrid encryption approach for access to the network.
+Anonymized data is encrypted with single symmetric key.
+Symmetric key is encrypted separately using public keys of all network participants.
+Each user then gets their version of an encrypted symmetric key which they can decrypt with their private key.

 **Application architecture:**